Core View Components

 • Table columns: The columns in a table vary depending on the type of table:

-- Details page (tabbed table): The table on a given tab will include the Table Common Columns as well as a column for the dimension corresponding to the tab.
+- Details page (tabbed table): The table on a given tab will include the Common Table Columns.

 • Show Top 50 Results: This link (bottom left of table) expands the table to show rows for the top 50 results (based on total volume of traffic).
 The link appears only when there are more than 50 results to display.